ture-karlsson/sat6-deployer/README.md

 This process presumes that your Satellite have access to redhat.com and fedoraproject.org

 ### Register with subscription-manager
-I have intentionally left the registration steps as manual because this may differ a lot between different environments.
-The following instructions can be seen as a guiding example
+I have intentionally left the registration steps manual because this may differ a lot between different environments.
+The following instructions can be seen as an example, but may not be exactly the same for you.

-Register with subsription-manager:
+Register with subscription-manager:
 ```bash
 # subscription-manager register
 ```